 What donor wouldn’t want his or her name on a building?
-Capital campaign donor recognition is key to fundraising success.
+Capital campaign donor recognition levels are key to fundraising success.

 There are many ways to recognize a donor, from the simple, like thank you notes, to the complex, like naming opportunities.
 Done correctly, a donor recognition program can help you dramatically increase the funds raised during your capital campaign.